 So Westerners could exploit them by extracting taxes and getting cheap labor, as well as encourage the spread of Western culture and language.
 Doesn't sound so much like an institution with your best interests in mind, does it?
 It was about power and money then, and it's about power and money now.

-Well, here at The Middle Finger Project, we’re all about rejecting the status quo and rebelling against mediocrity.
-But, it’s pretty hard to reject the status quo when you’ve spent your whole life unconsciously perpetuating it.
+But, it's pretty hard to reject a piece of the status quo when you've spent your whole life unconsciously perpetuating it.

 Sometimes it makes people uncomfortable, but that's the point.
 By inspiring critical thought, the hope is to nudge the human race forward, if only just a little bit.
 Critical thinking leads to action.
 And if we ever want to shake up the status quo, we're going to have to act.

 Am I rebelling against capitalism?
 No. But I am calling for a more conscious awareness of how the world works around us–and how it affects us, in turn?
-Yeah, man.
+Yes.

 Am I rebelling against education?
 No. But am I calling for a broader base of knowledge within the education system?
-Hell yeah, man.
+Hell yes.